rakets/NewWebChat/README.md

 # Webchat
-Project for subject "OOP on Python" at WSPA, Lublin 2 semestr
+Project for subject "OOP on Python" at WSPiA, Lublin 2 semestr

 for start server, please write in terminal: